 Cards 459 and 460 recap the 1974 LCS (459 is AL and 460 NL).
 Card backs provide line scores from each series' games

-Card 461-466 summarize the action from the 1974 World Series.
-Each of the 5 games has its own card with stats from that game on the reverse, and a final card highlights the Athletic' 3rd straight championship and contains a series statistical summary on the back.
+Cards 461-466 summarize the action from the 1974 World Series.
+Each of the 5 games has its own card with stats from that game on the reverse, while a final card highlights the A's 3rd straight championship and contains a series statistical summary on the back.

 One of Topps' more distinctive and popular subsets appears across cards 189-212.
 In recognition of 1975 being their 25th anniversary, Topps produced cards showcasing baseball's MVPs from 1951 through 1974, with their Topps cards from that year featured on the front and summaries of each player's MVP season on the reverse.